Delemangi/synthra/docs/DOCUMENTATION.md

 - `/user/webhooks` - webhooks view route

 While Svelte is for single page applications (SPA), SvelteKit is based on Svelte, but offers several more features out of the box, such as server side rendering (SSR), folder (or file) based routing, directly defining API routes, code splitting.
 SvelteKit comes with different adapters for ease of building and deploying it on any platform (such as locally with Node, Vercel, Netlify, CloudFlare Workers and some more options).
 It is comparable to what `Next.js` is for `React`.

+## ShareX

+Synthra is capable of generating a custom uploader configuration for ShareX, the popular screenshotting tool for Windows.
+Users may go into their account settings on Synthra, and find a button that says `Generate ShareX Configuration`.
+This will download a custom uploader configuration, which, provided that you have ShareX installed, can just be double clicked to be directly added to ShareX.
+Once it is added, when uploading something, you can choose to make it go directly to Synthra.
+Synthra supports uploading images, files and text.
+Text is uploaded as a `.txt` file containing the selected text.
+Once a file is uploaded, ShareX can copy the URL of the newly uploaded file (to the preview page) in the user's clipboard for ease of use.

 ## Communication